 Stock Ownership Value as

 Position Multiple of Base Salary

 CEO 6X

-CFO 4X
+CFO 3X

 Other Senior Officers 3X

 At least annually, the Compensation Committee reviews common stock ownership to confirm the officers have met or are progressing toward their stock ownership guidelines.
 Generally, an officer may not sell common stock unless he or she owns common stock in excess of 110 percent of the applicable stock ownership guideline.
-With the exception of Mr. Keller, who has been in his role less than three years, all of our Named Executive Officers have exceeded their stock ownership guidelines.
+With the exception of Mr. Keller and Messes.
+Jones and Nooney, who have all been in their current roles less than four years, all of our Named Executive Officers who are current officers have exceeded their stock ownership guidelines.